grumdrig/colossal/README.md

     > get key

-issued to a theoretical narrator, supplying the decisions made by the avatar in the story, which is interactively written by the interpreter/narrator and the programmer/player.

-By one interpretation, then, in a traditional text adventure, the narrator tells a story to the human playing the game, using the second person narrative mode to cast the player in the role of the hero.
+issued to a theoretical narrator, supplying the decisions made by the avatar in the story.
+A story is thus interactively written by the interpreter/narrator and the programmer/player, using the second person narrative mode to cast the player in the role of the hero.

 Hence the command examples given above might elicit responses of this
 sort: